EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Conclusion

 In this paper, we introduced \textbf{EvoMaster}, a foundational and evolving agent framework designed to catalyze Agentic Science at Scale.
 Addressing the limitations of siloed and static agent architectures, EvoMaster is built upon the dual pillars of foundational modularity and continuous self-evolution.
 By deeply integrating iterative refinement loops, experiment-ready harness, and multi-agent collaborative workflows, EvoMaster mirrors the authentic scientific method---enabling agents to autonomously hypothesize, experiment, self-critique, and continuously evolve from trial and error.

-Our comprehensive evaluation across four authoritative benchmarks (HLE, MLE-Bench Lite, BrowseComp, and FrontierScience) demonstrates that EvoMaster consistently and substantially outperforms the general-purpose framework OpenClaw, achieving relative performance improvements ranging from 159\% to 316\%.
+Our comprehensive evaluation across ten benchmarks demonstrates that EvoMaster achieves the best score on nine benchmarks and the highest average score among EvoMaster, OpenHands, OpenClaw, and Codex when all agents use GPT-5.4 (medium) as the backend model.
+The benchmark suite spans research coding and experimentation, scientific reasoning and information search, and practical scientific problem solving, showing that the EvoMaster harness improves agents across a broad range of scientific workflows.
 Furthermore, the successful incubation of the \textbf{SciMaster} ecosystem validates EvoMaster's cross-disciplinary scalability.
 By standardizing the foundational abstractions, the framework empowers researchers to rapidly deploy self-improving scientific agents across diverse domains with minimal engineering overhead.

-Looking ahead, we envision EvoMaster serving as the foundationa substrate for autonomous scientific discovery.
+Looking ahead, we envision EvoMaster serving as the foundational substrate for autonomous scientific discovery.
 As we actively expand the framework to encompass broader disciplines---such as biochemistry, materials science, and complex physical systems---our ultimate goal is to shift the bottleneck of scientific progress from human bandwidth to scalable, self-evolving artificial intelligence.